la2050/archive/_projects/2016/girls-in-stem-club-network.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Our collaboration between Girls Inc. LA, the Columbia Memorial Space Center, DIY Girls, and the Housing Corporation of America will establish a network of Girls in STEM Clubs in under-resourced locations to provide mentor opportunities, skills and tools to be successful in school and life through programs where they live.
+Each Club will be based in the girls’ own communities, giving them a sense of belonging and pride.
+With women making up 29% of the STEM workforce, the program will set a founda
 project_impact: >-
   ["District-wide graduation rates","Proficiency in English and Language Arts and Math","Student education pipeline"]